| - | - | AD&&D | - | - |

 until food is obtained and

-hunger is satisfied.
-Pain receptors are
+is satisfied.
+PAIN receptors are probably so

-probably so inefficient as to be
+inefficient as to be

 immaterial.
-Attack until death is a likely
+Attack until DEATH

-course.
+is a likely course.
 Similarly, stupid

 creatures will be likely to attack with